Contents

 • Occupational Hazards: Many people of color report job stress from discrimination in the workplace.
 In addition, it’s more common for people of color to work in jobs with greater safety risks that can create stress or occupational exposures to allergens or irritants that may increase their susceptibility to sleep apnea.

 • Racial Discrimination: The issue of police brutality is only one aspect of racial discrimination that can have far-reaching effects on a person’s health.
-Fear, anger and sadness related to racial discrimination are major stressors for many people of color, and studies have found an association between perceived discrimination and lack of sleep.
+Fear, anger, and sadness related to racial discrimination are major stressors for many people of color, and studies have found an association between perceived discrimination and lack of sleep.

-• Environment: Neighborhoods with a higher percentage of racial and ethnic minorities often confront higher levels of pollution, noise, allergens and other potential stressors and contributors to poor sleep and sleep apnea.
+• Environment: Neighborhoods with a higher percentage of racial and ethnic minorities often confront higher levels of pollution, noise, allergens, and other potential stressors and contributors to poor sleep and sleep apnea.

-• Acculturation: For minority groups, especially those made up of significant immigrant communities, the process of interacting with dominant culture in America can be a source of tremendous stress and anxiety that may influence sleep quality.
+• Acculturation: For minority groups, especially those made up of significant immigrant communities, the process of interacting with the dominant culture in America can be a source of tremendous stress and anxiety that may influence sleep quality.

 • Unequal Access to Quality Medical Care: Disparities in access to care have a broad effect on health outcomes for minority groups.
 Conditions like sleep apnea may be less likely to be diagnosed or treated, or people may be less likely to discuss sleeping problems with their physician.